Annie (2014 film): Plot

-In Harlem, New York City, 10-year-old Annie Bennett lives in a foster home alongside four other girls - Pepper, Isabella, Tessie, and Mia - with Colleen Hannigan, an alcoholic former singer who spends her days trying to get a boyfriend and giving grueling chores to the children in her care.
+In Harlem, New York City, 10-year-old Annie Bennett lives in a foster home alongside four other girls - Pepper, Isabella, Tessie, and Mia – with Colleen Hannigan, an alcoholic former singer who spends her days trying to get a boyfriend and giving grueling chores to the children in her care.
 Every Friday, Annie waits outside of Italian restaurant Domani's, as a message on a Domani's receipt promised her parents will show up there.
-When a city inspector checks Miss Hannigan’s apartment, Annie copies down her social security number.
+When a city inspector checks Colleen's apartment, Annie copies down her social security number.
 Hoping to find out more about herself, Annie receives what she already knows.

 While trying to protect a stray dog from a group of bullies, Annie is nearly run over by a car but is saved by Will Stacks, a germaphobic cellphone mogul who is running for mayor.
-The incident is caught on camera and goes viral on the internet, boosting Stacks' popularity.
-Annie is persuaded by campaign manager Guy Danlily to move in with Stacks to continue his popularity boost.
-She becomes friends with Stacks' assistant Grace Farrell and adopts the stray dog she defended earlier, naming her Sandy.
-Stacks recalls his humble beginnings in Queens and realizes his affection for Grace.
+The incident is caught on camera and goes viral on the internet, boosting Will's popularity.
+Annie is persuaded by campaign manager Guy Danlily to move in with Will to continue his popularity boost.
+She becomes friends with Will's assistant Grace Farrell and adopts the stray dog she defended earlier, naming her Sandy.
+Will recalls his humble beginnings in Queens and realizes his affection for Grace.

-At Annie's request, Stacks takes her and her friends to the premiere of Moon Quake Lake.
-Initially uninterested, Stacks becomes a fan along with Grace, and joins the premiere party.
+At Annie's request, Will takes her and her friends to the premiere of Moon Quake Lake.
+Initially uninterested, Will becomes a fan along with Grace, and joins the premiere party.
 Annie shows Grace her Friday routine of waiting outside Domani's for her parents' return.
-Grace agrees to keep this secret from Stacks.
-Annie's friends accidentally wake Miss Hannigan who snaps at them, saying rich people are selfish and will abandon anyone they no longer care about.
+Grace agrees to keep this secret from Will.
+Annie's friends accidentally wake Colleen who snaps at them, saying rich people are selfish and will abandon anyone they no longer care about.
 She laments her dislike of little girls and her desire to reclaim stardom.